 The companies all have their quirks and limitations.
 But, if I had to pick a single one to recommend it would be Wildtree.
 The main reason is just that they have some unique elements.
 The meal prep workshops give you an unusual way to sell and reviews suggest that many people do enjoy them.
 You could also just skip the workshops and rely on more traditional types of parties.

 Beyond this, the commission rates are reasonable and the activity requirements aren’t absurd (especially if you focus on sales only).
 The main limitation is that there aren’t too many details about the compensation plan.
 You’d need to talk to a distributor to get more information about what to expect.
+You might also consider food affiliate programs.
+At least with these, you can target a much wider audience.

 What's your favorite company in this category?Leave a comment below!